bitburner-official/bitburner-src/markdown/bitburner.darknet.induceservermigration.md

 ## Darknet.induceServerMigration() method

-Increases the chance that target connected server will move to other parts of the darknet, by overloading the connections between it and the current server.
-Cannot target the current server.
-Must be run from a darknet server.
+Increases the chance that the target server will move to other parts of the darknet, by overloading the connections between it and the current server.
+The target must be a connected, non-stationary, darknet server - scripts cannot target the server they are running on.

 Effect scales with threads and charisma level.